 Liberal Arts Career Services is committed to building partnerships with employers to help students find and fill valuable internship positions.
 LACS is dedicated to educating our students not only through academic courses but also through real-world application.
 As a result we aggressively market employer internship opportunities to a diverse group of 12,000+ students, providing students with the education and skill set they need to confidently pursue their professional interests.
 We are here to help whether you're looking to fill an existing internship position or to start an internship program from scratch.

-For internship program and posting assistance, please contact Monica Gully, Program Coordinator, at 512-471-7900 or email@example.com.
+For internship program and posting assistance, please contact Monica Chartier, our Programs Manager, at email@example.com or 512-471-7900.

 |What is an Internship?||Academic Credit Eligibility|

 |Unpaid Internships||Post an Internship Opportunity|

 In accordance with the National Association of Colleges and Employers, LACS defines an internship as a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.

 The following guidelines are based on information gathered from the National Association of Colleges and Employers (NACE) Position Statement on U.S. Internships, the U.S. Department of Labor’s Employment and Training Guidance Letter and the policies of The University of Texas at Austin and College of Liberal Arts.